Palace of Justice siege: Impunity

 Despite numerous investigations and lawsuits to date, impunity prevailed for most of the subsequent decades.
-Ana Carrigan asserted in her 1993 book that "Colombia has moved on...
-Colombia has forgotten the Palace of Justice siege", in much the same way that, in her opinion, Colombians have also forgotten or adopted a position of denial towards other tragic events, such as the 1928 Santa Marta Massacre.
+Carrigan asserted in her 1993 book that "Colombia has moved on...
+Colombia has forgotten the Palace of Justice siege".
 No definite responsibility has been fixed on the government or on the surviving members of the M-19 movement who were pardoned after they demobilized.

-Eduardo Umaña, the first attorney representing some of the families of the people killed during the siege, was assassinated in 1998, and several members of those families had to flee to Europe because of death threats against them.
+Eduardo Umaña, the first attorney representing some of the families of the people killed during the siege, was assassinated in 1998, and several members of those families had to flee to Europe due to death threats made against them.

 The missing

-At least 11 people disappeared during the events of the siege, most of them cafeteria workers, the fate of ten of them unknown.
+At least 11 people disappeared during the events of the siege, most of them cafeteria workers; the fate of ten of them is unknown.
 It is likely that their remains may be among a number of unidentified and charred bodies, one of which was identified through DNA testing done by the National University of Colombia, leaving the fates of the other 10 still in question.

 According to Ana Carrigan, Irma Franco, a law student and M-19 guerrilla, disappeared after she was captured.
-Carrigan states that Franco was seen in the custody of Colombian special forces by several hostages.
-She also states that the guerrilla left with several hostages and was never seen again.
-The Special Commission of Inquiry confirmed Franco's disappearance, and the judges requested that the investigation of her case be thoroughly pursued.
+Carrigan wrote that Franco was seen in the custody of Colombian special forces by several hostages.
+Carrigan wrote that Franco left with several hostages and was never seen again.
+The Special Commission of Inquiry confirmed Franco's disappearance, and the judges requested that her case be thoroughly investigated.

 One week after the siege, M-19 released a communique to the press claiming that six leaders, including Franco, and "seven other fighters" had all been "disappeared and murdered" by the army.
 From the tapes of the military and police inter-communications it is known that army intelligence arrested at least seventeen people in the course of the two-day siege.
 None of the M-19 leaders, with the exception of Andrés Almarales, were ever identified in the city morgue.